pec1985/TiSMSView/documentation/smsview.md

 ### click

-Fires when the scroll view is clicked
+Fires when the scroll view is clicked.
+Returns the "image", "view", "text" or "scrollView" property where clicked.

+### messageClicked

+Identical as above.

 ### buttonClicked